powenyao/powenyao.github.io/_pages/about.md

 The theoretical portion includes:

 * **Design Lenses** - Hyperphysical User Interface, Whole-Body Interaction, and Extramdimensional Space
-* **Multi-dimensional Taxonomy of Gestures** - classification improves understanding and allow generation of novel techniques in under-utilized area
+* **Multi-dimensional Taxonomy of Gestures** - classification improves understanding and allows generation of novel techniques in under-utilized areas
 * **Spatial Interaction Model** - for use in combination with design lenses and taxonomy to create new interaction techniques